CWE-338: Use of Cryptographically Weak Pseudo-Random Number Generator (PRNG)

 The listings below show possible areas for which the given weakness could appear.
 These may be for specific named Languages, Operating Systems, Architectures, Paradigms, Technologies, or a class of such platforms.
 The platform is listed along with how frequently the given weakness appears for that instance.

 The table below specifies different individual consequences associated with the weakness.
 The Scope identifies the application security area that is violated, while the Impact describes the negative technical impact that arises if an adversary succeeds in exploiting this weakness.
 The Likelihood provides information about how likely the specific consequence is expected to be seen relative to the other consequences in the list.
 For example, there may be high likelihood that a weakness will be exploited to achieve a certain impact, but a low likelihood that it will be exploited to achieve a different impact.

-Both of these examples use a statistical PRNG to generate a random
+Both of these examples use a statistical PRNG to generate a random number:

 Random random = new Random(System.currentTimeMillis());